naninovel/docs/docs/en/guide/special-effects.md

 ![](https://i.gyazo.com/73b7eabfe97ed84796cbe715b7dafc14.png)

 In our case the component's type name is `BloomImageEffect`.
-Use the type name to toggle this component at runtime like follows:
+Use the type name to toggle this component at runtime as follows:

 ```nani
 @camera toggle:BloomImageEffect